|

 the first Newcastle band to release a record through a major record

+company in our era.
 Even though Zack and his Mum were the main composers

 Lindsay put his name on it, a sign of things to come.
 2UW radio